stanislaw/SoftwareDesignHeuristics/README.md

 diffs in the version control system, making it harder to track changes.
 The
 solution: isolate moving and changing into separate commits or separate PRs.

-### Other

-- Don't give your classes plural names.
-See also "There is no such thing as Many".

-## Maintenance Programming
+### Avoid Plural Names For Classes

+Classes should represent a single entity or concept.
+Naming a class in the plural form (e.g., `Users`) can confuse its responsibility, making it seem like it manages multiple instances.
+Instead, use singular names (e.g., `User`) and handle collections separately, such as in a `UserList` or `UserRepository`.
+This ensures clear, focused class responsibilities.

 ### Fast Programming and Slow Programming

-This can be read as prototype vs maintenance programming.
-Fast Programming is essential for a quick progress and is very much encouraged by the business.
-However it rarely does have time to learn from mistakes due to the effect of the tunnel, "straight ahead", way of thinking.
-Slow Programming has a virtue of reflection and deeper analysis but is probably too slow to get the business going from scratch.
-Business starts to appreciate Slow Programming only when it hits the wall of complexity and therefore the need in a proper design.
+This can be viewed as prototype vs. maintenance programming.
+Fast Programming is crucial for rapid progress and is often encouraged by the business.
+However, it rarely allows time to learn from mistakes due to the tunnel vision and "straight ahead" thinking that often accompany it.
+Slow Programming, on the other hand, has the virtue of reflection and deeper analysis, but it tends to be too slow to launch a business from scratch.
+Business leaders typically start to appreciate Slow Programming only when they hit the wall of complexity, realizing the need for proper design.

 ### Stable Components